Word Games 1

 4. The aim of the game is to make the story as ludicrous as possible and have fun while spinning the story.

 Remember this is a word game and the aim of the game is to escape completing a word and becoming a 'DUD'.
-If you complete the word the word is a 'dud'.
+If you complete the word three times in a row you are a 'dud'.

 The first time you complete a word you become a 'd'.
 The second time you complete a word you become a 'u'.
 The third time you complete a word, you become a 'd' and so as a 'dud' you are out of the game.